Dimethyl sulfide: Brewing

+DMS can occur in beer as a product from either S-Methylmethionine (SMM) or dimethyl sulfoxide (DMSO).
+Most SSM and DMSO stem from the malt, formed during the malting process (germination and kilning), and converted to DMS during the brewing process.
+SMM is converted to DMS when heated, both during kilning and during boiling of the wort.
+DMSO may form during kilning, from oxidation of DMS.
+It is heat stable and may remain in the wort into fermentation, where bacteria (or yeast) can reduce it to DMS.

 Astronomical detection

 Dimethyl sulfide has been detected in comets, which indicates non-living sources are available.
-It has also been synthesized abiotically in the laboratory.
 For comet 67P/Churyumov-Gerasimenko, the European Space Agency sampled the cloud of dust and gas shed from the comet.
-Dimethyl sulfide has also been made abiotically in laboratories using prebiotic conditions.
-These comet-based discoveries contradict the suggestion that dimethyl sulfide is an indicator of life on other planets.

-The James Webb Space Telescope has possibly detected evidence of DMS in the atmosphere of the exoplanet K2-18b.

 Industrial production

-In industry dimethyl sulfide is produced by treating hydrogen sulfide with excess methanol over an aluminium oxide catalyst:
+In industry dimethyl sulfide is produced by treating hydrogen sulfide with methanol over an aluminium oxide catalyst: